-- Docent Program: Docents guide visitors through an exploration of the museum collection and its unique exhibits, engage in storytelling, prompt meaningful conversation, and lead interactive activities with a diverse audience, including students K-12.
+- Docent: Become a docent and guide visitors through a thematic exploration of the museum collection and its unique exhibits, engage in storytelling, prompt meaningful conversations, and lead interactive activities with a diverse audience, including students K-12 as well as adults.

-- Ambassador Program: Develops and delivers local history topics to the community at-large through public speaking outreach.
+- Ambassador: Develop and deliver a western Pennsylvania history presentation to the community at-large through public speaking outreach.

-- Library & Archives Program: Assists librarians and archivists with a variety of cataloging, reference desk assistance, and oral history transcriptions.
+- Library & Archives Volunteer: Assist librarians and archivists with a variety of inventorying tasks, digitization, reference desk assistance, and oral history transcriptions.

-In appreciation of donating their time and talents, volunteers receive numerous benefits:
+In appreciation of donating time and talents, volunteers receive numerous benefits: